aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/formulasettings/_index.md

 ```

 Indicates whether calculates all formulas every time when a calculation is triggered.

+**Remarks**

 This property is only for saving the settings to resultant spreadsheet file so that other applications(such as ms excel) may act accordingly when loading and manipulating the resultant file.
 For performance consideration for most users' applications, we do not calculate any formula in the workbook automatically, no matter what value has been set for this property.

 **Returns:**
 boolean